onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Sets whether the link clicking in the web view should open the page in an external browser.</p>
-<p>By default, when user clicks a link, it will be opened in the same web view.
+<p>By default, when the user clicks a link, it will be opened in the same web view.
 After setting this with <code>true</code>,
 the user will be navigated to an external native browser.</p>
 <p>On iOS, the mobile Safari; on Android, the default browser like Chrome; on macOS Editor, the default browser of your system will be used.</p>
 </div>